gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallDatabaseHowTo.md

 ### Initial Database Access

-It should be noted that if you monitor the sql_errors.log log file on a new Stooom deployment, when the Stoom Application first starts, its initial access to the `stroom` database will result in the following attempted sql statements.
+It should be noted that if you monitor the sql_errors.log log file on a new Stroom deployment, when the Stroom Application first starts, its initial access to the `stroom` database will result in the following attempted sql statements.

 {{< sql-shell >}}
 (out)2017-04-16 16:24:50 stroomuser[stroomuser] @ stroomp00.strmdev00.org [192.168.2.126] ERROR 1146: Table 'stroom.schema_version' doesn't exist : SELECT version FROM schema_version ORDER BY installed_rank DESC